gunshi/gunshi.github.io/content/authors/admin/_index.md

 Some of the topics I have done research on over the previous three years are:
 - Leveraging advances in visual diffusion modeling for robotics
 - Mechanistic interpretability in transformer-based world models
-- Training tokenised visual world models, and
+- Training generative world models for video games and robotics, and
-- Causally-correct policy learning from imbalanced data.
+- Causally-correct, sample-efficient learning from imbalanced data.

 I also collaborated closely with researchers from Toyota Research (Adrien Gaidon and Rowan McAllister) on topics related to causal robot learning.